ZakiZtraki/AndruinoBeginner/content/lessons/day04/lesson.md

 }
 ```

 This plays a simple arpeggio.
-You can look up frequencies for common notes or include the `pitches.h` file available in many tutorials【528227448425117†L146-L178】.
+You can look up frequencies for common notes or include the `pitches.h` file available in many tutorials ([Arduino toneMelody example](https://docs.arduino.cc/built-in-examples/digital/toneMelody)).

 ### Challenge: Create an alarm